i-like-robots/react-tag-autocomplete/readme.md

 #### allowResize (optional)

-Boolean parameter to control whether the text input should be automatically resized to fit its value.
+Enable the text input to automatically resize to fit its value.
 Defaults to `true`.

 #### ariaAddedText (optional)

 The status text announced when a selected tag is added.
-The placeholder `%value%` will be replaced by the tag label.
+The placeholder `%value%` will be replaced by the selected tag label.
 Defaults to `"Added tag %value%"`.

 #### ariaDeletedText (optional)

-References an element by ID which contains the error message for the input when the component is marked as invalid.
-Defaults to `""`.

 The status text announced when a selected tag is removed.
-The placeholder `%value%` will be replaced by the tag label.
+The placeholder `%value%` will be replaced by the removed tag label.
 Defaults to `"Removed tag %value%"`.

 #### ariaDescribedBy (optional)